Toolbox Talk: Severe Weather – Lightning

 Severe Weather – Thunderstorms

-Lightning strikes the U.S. about 25 million times a year, on average striking 400 people.
+Lightning strikes the U.S. about 25 million times a year, on average making contact with 400 people.
 While only a few dozen of those strikes are fatal, the injuries survivors face can be both severe and permanent.
 If lightning is seen or heard, take protective action immediately.
 There is no work shift, chore in the yard, fish on the line, or sporting event worth your life or well-being.
 Here are a few facts and safety tips regarding thunderstorms at work.

 Myth vs. Facts